-Due to a keen interest in literature and the realisation that she'd never taken a course outside the study of law, Margaret, Associate Professor and Coordinator of Legal studies at Husson University in Bangor, Maine, enrolled on our Jane Austen online course.
+Her keen interest in literature, and the realisation that she'd never taken a course outside the study of law, prompted Margaret, Associate Professor and Coordinator of Legal studies at Husson University in Bangor, Maine, to enrol on our Jane Austen online course.

 'I have been an attorney in Maine for over 30 years, and am now an Associate Professor and Coordinator of Legal Studies at Husson University in Bangor, Maine.
 I have always been interested in literature courses, and have always read a wide range of novels in my free time.
 However, I have not taken any courses outside the study of law since I was in college.
 Studying at Oxford was a lifelong dream, and I started looking at courses after encouragement from a work colleague who studied at Oxford after law school.
 When I saw this online course I decided to enrol.